April 2022 - A message from Jonathan Marks, producer Media Network

 As of January 2022, we have now reached more than a million downloads, numbers being boosted by interest in the programmes about Rwanda, Bhutan, South Africa, spy number stations and several documentaries about propaganda, during the Second World War and later.

 Media Network - First of its kind

 Media Network was one of the first international communications magazines of its time.
 I hosted and produced the programme, but a lot of the content was made by a network of volunteer monitors, reporters and researchers located all over the globe.
 Diana Janssen also joined me as co-host during the last 5 years of the programme.
 She made a considerable contribution to our success.

 I am always interested in your reactions, especially from people who may be discovering this material for the first time.
 It will encourage me to post more.
-Looking at the site stats, it would seem that around 13% of the subscribers are downloading via iTunes.
+Looking at the site stats, it would seem that around 15% of the subscribers are downloading via iTunes.
 The rest do so directly from the site or using 3rd party apps.
 Please tell friends about the vault and encourage them to subscribe.
-We have opened an email address for feedback.
-Just write to: email@example.com

 This is a new form of the website now that Libsyn has updated the style of the podcast feeds.
 You can also subscribe in iTunes by searching for "Media Network Vintage".
 As each "new" edition is published, it will download automatically to your MP3-player of choice.
 I personally find the Downcast app to be the best for IOS.
 But other podcast apps are available.